Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 Bypassing any language barriers, the Exalt can communicate a self-contained concept to the target.
-The concept may be moderately complicated, such as steps to follow, but will not grant any ability necessary to enact the concept.
+The concept may be moderately complicated, such as directions to a place.

 ### Concept-Forming Thought